AnnDkk/MSc-Advanced-Project/README.md

 </div>
 </div>

-I use the peculiarities of polarized light to simulate the colors seen by a four-color vision creature in the "smart eye."
-Through the full spectrum light simulation of the sun, and then through the polarizer filter can be filtered light color display on the plastic items.
+I use the peculiarities of polarized light to simulate the colours seen by a four-color vision creature in the "smart eye."
+Through the full spectrum light simulation of the sun, and then through the polarizer filter can be filtered light color displayed on the plastic items.
 The experiencers need to simulate the color-blind perspective to explore how this phenomenon packaged as perfect AI comes into being.
-Finally, the experiencers need to create their own art with tape and transparent pvc sheets from the perspective of color blindness.
+Finally, the experiencers need to create their own art with tape and transparent PVC sheets from the perspective of color blindness.
 Put it in the "smart eye" and you can see the unique effect.

 </div>